-SCA NO. Name of area Purpose Objectives Additional provisions 1.
-Broome International To control use and development within proximity to the existing airport. ongoing safe operation of the airport with compatible use and development within its operational area.
-In determining applications for approval of all new land uses and development, the local government shall have regard to the Australian Noise Exposure Forecast Contours in Schedule 6.
-All new development including towers, antennae, and any alterations to roof lines and any increase to building heights on land must not exceed the height restrictions in the Broome Airport Obstacle Limitation Surface Plan contained in Schedule 7.
-In determining applications for approval, the local government may consult the Civil Aviation Safety Authority and the operator of the airport.
-In relation to advertisements above a roof line, flashing lights on buildings or land within the approach areas to the airport which are situated within the Regional Centre Zone or foreshore, the local government may consult the Civil Aviation Safety Authority and the operator of the airport.
-2. International To control development within proximity to the future airport site. to ensure the future airport will be able to operate at its full potential with compatible use and development within its potential operational area.
-In determining applications for approval of all land use and development, the local government shall have regard to Australian Noise Exposure Forecast Contours and Obstacle Limitation Surface Plan.
-Despite any other provisions of this Scheme, the local government must not grant development approval for any development unless it is satisfied that such development will not constitute an obstruction, hazard or
+¥.C Name of area Purpose Objectives Additional provisions 1.
+SCA NO. SCA 1-Existing Broome International Airport Environs To control use and development within proximity to the existing airport. • to ensure the ongoing safe operation of the airport with compatible use and development within its operational area.
+(1) In determining applications for approval of all new land uses and development, the local government shall have regard to the Australian Noise Exposure Forecast Contours in Schedule 6.
+(2) All new development including towers, antennae, and any alterations to roof lines and any increase to building heights on land must not exceed the height restrictions in the Broome Airport Obstacle Limitation Surface Plan contained in Schedule 7.
+(3) In determining applications for approval, the local government may consult the Civil Aviation Safety Authority and the operator of the airport.
+(4) In relation to advertisements above a roof line, flashing lights on buildings or land within the approach areas to the airport which are situated within SCA1, the local government may consult the Civil Aviation Safety Authority and the operator of the airport.
+2. SCA 2- Future Broome International Airport Environs To control development within proximity to the future airport site. • to ensure the future airport will be able to operate at its full potential with compatible use and development within its potential operational area.
+(1) In determining applications for approval of all land use and development, the local government shall have regard to Australian Noise Exposure Forecast Contours in Schedule 6 and Broome Airport Obstacle Limitation Surface Plan contained in Schedule 7.
+(2) Despite any other provisions of this Scheme, the local government must not grant development approval for any development unless it is satisfied that such development will not constitute an obstruction, hazard or potential hazard to the future operation of the airport and may consult with and consider the advice of the Civil Aviation Safety Authority in making such determination.

-SCA NO. Name of area Purpose Objectives Additional provisions 3.
-SCA 3 - To ensure To avoid potential hazard to the future operation of the airport and may consult with and consider the advice of the Civil Aviation Safety Authority in making such determination.
-(1) Clementson Street compatibility of land use and development with the following essential services/ infrastructure sites: Clements on Street Wastewater Treatment Plant Buckley's Road Waste Management Facility Crab Creek Wastewater Treatment Plant and Refuse Recycling McDaniel Road Powerhouse Regional Resource Recovery Park incompatible and/or sensitive land use or development within the operational buffer • To protect the ongoing operation of the essential services/ infrastructure sites. (a) The local government will not generally support or approve development which involves the preparation of food on land which is within the me of area Purpose Objectives Additional provisions respect of the subdivision of any such land.
-(3) Crab Creek Wastewater Treatment Plant (a) Despite the provisions of the Zoning Table no residential development or caretaker's dwelling or tourist land use is permitted within the identified buffer boundaries. (b) In considering an application for development approval the local government is to have regard to - (i) whether the proposed development is compatible with odour emissions; and (ii) any other relevant planning or environmental considerations or policies or advice including, including those of the Commission and the Water Corporation, Department of Water and Environmental Regulation. (c) In consideration of (b)above, the local government may at its discretion refer any development application to the operator of the wastewater treatment plant requesting their advice.
+3. SCA 3- Essential Services Buffer Areas

+To ensure compatibility of land use and development with the following essential services/ infrastructure sites-

+- Buckley's Road Waste Management Facility;

+- Crab Creek

+Wastewater

+Treatment

+Plant and

+Refuse

+Recycling;

+- McDaniel Road Powerhouse;

+- Regional Resource Recovery Park.

+- To avoid incompatible and/or sensitive land use or development within the operational buffer. - To protect the ongoing operation of the essential services/ infrastructure sites.

+(1) Buckley's Road Waste Management Facility

+(a) The local government may impose on any development approval, conditions for the use or development of land which is within the identified buffer boundaries and may recommend to the Commission conditions in respect of the subdivision of any such land.

+(2) Crab Creek Wastewater Treatment Plant

+- (a) Despite the provisions of the Zoning Table no residential development or caretaker's dwelling or tourist land use is permitted within the identified buffer boundaries.

+- (b) In considering an application for development approval the local government is to have regard to-

+- (i) whether the proposed development is compatible with odour emissions; and

+- (ii) any other relevant planning or environmental considerations or policies or advice, including those of the Commission and the Water Corporation and the Department of Water and Environmental Regulation.

+- (c) In consideration of

+(b)above, the local

+government may at its

+discretion refer any

+development application

+to the operator of the

+wastewater treatment

+plant requesting their

+advice.